Today in Windsor: PETA’s ‘Bear’ Urges MoD to Go Fur-Free

 The action follows the unveiling of the world’s first faux bear fur – created by PETA and luxury faux furrier ECOPEL – which looks and functions exactly like the real bearskin used to make the Queen’s Guard’s caps.

-There is no excuse for the Ministry of Defence (MoD) to continue funding the shameful slaughter of black bears when a humane alternative exists.
-Now that PETA has created a faux bear fur that is indistinguishable from the real thing and has passed the MoD’s tests, it would be unconscionable not to make the change.
+There is no excuse for the Ministry of Defence (MoD) to continue to purchase hats made from the fur of bears who have been slaughtered by hunters in Canada when a humane alternative exists.
+Now that PETA has created a faux bear fur that is virtually indistinguishable from the real thing and has passed the MoD’s tests, it would be unconscionable not to make the change.

 Did you know that it takes the skin of at least one bear to make a single cap?
 Some bears are shot several times before they die, and some will escape wounded and endure a slow and agonising death.
 When mother bears are killed, their cubs are left to starve or are killed by predators.